 The United States and the Czech Republic have a bilateral investment treaty.
-Successive Czech governments have welcomed U.S. investment, and the United States has been one of the Czech Republic’s top investors.
-Leading sectors for U.S. exports to and investment in the Czech Republic include automotive parts and equipment, education, energy, franchising, information technology, medical equipment, scientific equipment, and the agricultural sector.
+Successive Czech governments have welcomed U.S. investment, and the United States has been one of the Czech Republic’s top non-EU investors.
+Leading sectors for U.S. exports to and investment in the Czech Republic include automotive parts and equipment, energy, franchising, information technology, medical equipment, and scientific equipment.
 The Czech Republic participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 The Czech Republic’s Membership in International Organizations

-The Czech Republic and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+The Czech Republic and the United States belong to a number of the same international organizations, including the United Nations, NATO, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 The Czech Republic also is an observer to the Organization of American States.

 The U.S. Ambassador to the Czech Republic is Stephen B. King; other principal embassy officials are listed in the Department’s Key Officers List.

 The Czech Republic maintains an embassy in the United States at 3900 Spring of Freedom Street, NW, Washington, DC 20008; tel.
 (202) 274-9101.

 More information about the Czech Republic is available from the Department of State and other sources, some of which are listed here: